Root Surface Preparation in Periodontal Therapy: Why the Root Is the Foundation of Regeneration

 Root Surface Conditioning for Regenerative Procedures

-Before placing regenerative materials (membrane, graft, PRF) in GTR procedures, the prepared root surface may be chemically conditioned to enhance its biocompatibility for cell attachment.
-Citric acid or EDTA (ethylenediaminetetraacetic acid) conditioning removes the smear layer left by instrumentation, exposing collagen fibres in the root surface.
-These exposed fibres provide a scaffold for PDL fibroblast attachment and fibrin clot formation from the PRF membrane.
+Before placing regenerative materials (membrane, graft, PRF) in GTR procedures, the prepared root surface may be chemically conditioned with citric acid or EDTA.
+EDTA conditioning removes the smear layer left by instrumentation, exposing collagen fibres in the root surface that provide a scaffold for PDL fibroblast attachment and fibrin clot formation from the PRF membrane.
+For the specific PRF protocols used in periodontal regeneration at Dazzle, see our PRF in dentistry guide.

 Non-Surgical vs. Surgical Root Surface Preparation